Huzaifah-Altaf/DSA/README.md

 # DSA
-A collection of LeetCode questions to ace the coding interview!
+A collection of DSA questions to ace the coding interview!
 <!---LeetCode Topics Start-->

 # Smart Interviews Problems